 Battlefield: Bad Company 2 Soundtrack, Mikael Karlsson, 2010

-All that being said, the Battlefield: Bad Company score album felt underwhelming.
+Ultimately though, the Battlefield: Bad Company score album felt underwhelming.
 Its compositions were usually too short to develop meaningfully.
-Yes, some of the score’s timbres were a welcome change from the usual orchestra-enhanced-with-electronics fare heard on many FPS titles.
-However, the music wasn’t as adventurous and refreshing as the references that Karlsson and Strandberg quoted in interviews (Rachmaninoff, Schnittke, Bartok) would suggest.
-It didn’t help that the catchy Battlefield theme has always felt more like a Remote Control power anthem.
-Nothing wrong with that, but Battlefield: Bad Company struggled to blend the tune with its more modernist tendencies.
+Additionally, the music wasn’t as adventurous and refreshing as the references that Karlsson and Strandberg quoted in interviews (Rachmaninoff, Schnittke, Bartok) would suggest.

 Purchase on iTunes.